ryparker/aws-cdk-sample-eks/README.md

 *See "[Setup the EC2 instance with Squid Proxy](#setup-the-ec2-instance-with-squid-proxy)" for an example setup.*

 ## :satellite: Setup the EC2 instance with Squid Proxy

+*Squid should already be installed on the EC2 instance.*

 **1. SSH into the EC2 instance**